seisner1/seisner1.github.io/_pages/Research.md

 ---

 ## Pan-Arctic Seasonal Mixed Layer Dynamics
-I am currently using a suite of ocean reanalyses to reconstruct a seasonal pan-Arctic mixed layer climatology.
+The Arctic as a whole is well-known for it's complicated vertical structure which consists of layers of seasonal water mass remnants, advected subpolar water masses, and river outflows.
+This can lead to a complex and highly variable mixed layer structure throughout the Arctic.
+I am currently using a suite of ocean reanalyses to reconstruct a seasonal pan-Arctic mixed layer climatology, with a primary interest in cataloguing the difference in seasonal mixed layer characteristics amongst the various Arctic shelves.

 ## Trends and Variability in Arctic Atlantic Water in the Central Arctic